-This lesson introduces ordered and unordered lists and the associated <ul&gt;, <ol&gt;, and &lt;li&gt; HTML tags.
+This lesson introduces ordered and unordered lists and the associated , , and HTML tags.
 The class practices using the tags, then goes back to the personal web page project to add a new HTML page that includes the new tags.

 Lesson 7: Intellectual Property and Images